fwhigh/sdbootstrap/README.md

 ## Features

   - The data may be bounded or unbounded.
+  - The data may be distributed.
-  - Bootstrap instances may be parallelized.
+  - Bootstrap instances are distributed with (ie, local to) the data.
   - Supports importance weighting.
   - Supports ordinary bootstrap.